Final Analysis

 This page is built on an AI deep-dive into all the line-by-line transcripts of the recordings I made over 3 months.
 I prompted the most advanced AI model, to which I subscribe for work, to play the part of a neutral ethics board analyst and write a detailed report grouping ethical breaches, if it found any, into categories.
 I used AI to take all of my emotions out of it and analyze the session content dispassionately.

 Its report ran 20 pages.
 I’m not going to subject you to that (though I will share it if asked, still blinded as to names).
-I had it rewrite it in a more shortened form for easier readability by non-professionals and organized by the type of violation rather than the order it happened.
+I had it rewrite it in a more shortened form for easier readability.

 What AI Got From the Transcripts